Skip to main content

 Aaron Shumway

-Photo by Aaron Shumway
+Photo by BYUH

 Aaron Shumway grew up in Laie in the shadow of our lovely campus.
 He graduated from Liahona High School in Tonga, and after an additional year of high school in California, he attended BYU–Hawaii.
 Following a mission to Taiwan, Aaron returned to BYUH where in Concert Choir he met his wife, May Villanueva, a student from the Philippines.
 They enjoyed the TVA life while Aaron worked at the Polynesian Cultural Center as a tour guide until finishing school.
 Aaron graduated from BYUH with a degree in English and later attended Washington & Lee University School of Law.
 He practiced real estate and business law in Honolulu for 12 years prior to joining the Church Educational System family in Seminaries and Institutes.
 He served as a coordinator in S&I for nine years, during which time he also taught religion classes at BYUH.
 He said he is thrilled to be joining Religious Education full time.
 Aaron and May have six children and enjoy spending time with family in whatever activity comes up, be it singing at home, playing at the beach, or lying on the front lawn gazing at the night sky.